clokep/relapse/docs/setup/installation.md

 - You will also need to add the options `tls_certificate_path` and `tls_private_key_path`. to your configuration file.
 You will need to manage provisioning of these certificates yourself.
-- You can find more information about these options as well as how to configure synapse in the [configuration manual](../usage/configuration/config_documentation.md).
+- You can find more information about these options as well as how to configure relapse in the [configuration manual](../usage/configuration/config_documentation.md).

   If you are using your own certificate, be sure to use a `.pem` file that